ibengtsson/GNN_decoder_quant/notes/questions.md

 * Do we have Google's data and if so do we have $p_{ij}$ data?
 * Could GraphConv be slow because we have fully connected graphs?
 * How to make transfer between CPU and GPU more efficient?
 It's weird that "batch" is not a GPU-tensor when using the dataloader.
+* I don't think the edge pruning works as expected!
+More edges than desired is given.
+  * Implement `knn_graph` instead
+  * Have we been CPU-limited before?
+If pruning is a bottleneck - has the forward pass waited for graphs to be generated?
+If this runs in parallell this cannot be a problem, can it?